prowler-cloud/prowler/README.md

 docker compose up -d
 ```

 > Containers are built for `linux/amd64`.
-If your workstation's architecture is different, please set `DOCKER_DEFAULT_PLATFORM=linux/amd64` in your environment.
+If your workstation's architecture is different, please set `DOCKER_DEFAULT_PLATFORM=linux/amd64` in your environment or use the `--platform linux/amd64` flag in the docker command.
 > Enjoy Prowler App at http://localhost:3000 by signing up with your email and password.

 ### From GitHub